dwyl/image-classifier/README.md

 **We will use this last option**, mostly because we use Fly.io and `pgvector` is hard to come by on this platform.
+We will use a GenServer to wrap all the calls to `hnswlib` so every writes will be run synchronously.
-Additionally, you don't rely on a framework that does the heavylifting for you.
+Additionally, you don't rely on a framework that does the heavy lifting for you.
 We're here to learn, aren't we? 😃

 We will append incrementally the computed embedding from the captions into the Index.
-We will get an indice (simply is the order of this embedding in the Index).
+We will get an indice which is simply is the order of this embedding in the Index.
 We then run a "knn_search" algorithm; the input will be the embedding of the audio transcript.
 This algorithm will return the most relevant position(s) - `indices` - among the `Index` indices that minimize the choosen distance between this input and the existing vectors.